Steps we’ve taken at Medact

 The COVID-19 pandemic has thrown into stark relief the serious health inequalities that exist both in the UK and across the world.

-We will be adjusting our approach to campaigning in the coming months to give more focus to supporting campaigns that seek to address the health inequalities intersecting with COVID-19.
+In recent months we have adjusted our approach to campaigning by moving our work online and giving more focus to supporting campaigns that seek to address the health inequalities intersecting with COVID-19.

-We published a blog earlier this month highlighting gaps in the government’s policy response that will undermine the ability of people to self-isolate safely and deepen existing socio-economic inequalities as this crisis unfolds.
+Following our petition launch, our Economic Justice campaigner wrote a blog highlighting gaps in the government’s policy response to the crisis which have undermined the ability of people to self-isolate safely and deepened existing socio-economic inequalities.

-Economic Justice & Health Group – Participants in our Building Economic Justice meeting shared accounts of what they were witnessing during this crisis, and discussed what principles and values should underpin our Just Response to the Coronavirus campaign, and what actions needed to be taken.
+We launched the Economic Justice & Health Group with an online workshop where members shared accounts of what they were witnessing during this crisis, discussed what principles and values should underpin our Just Response to Coronavirus campaign and what actions need to be taken.

 Going forward, our new Economic Justice & Health Group will provide a place for members to take an active role in shaping and progressing our urgent demands.

-In the face of overwhelming public pressure, the Government took an important first step in scrapping part of the Hostile Environment in the NHS this month: announcing that NHS and social care workers would no longer be required to pay the Immigration Health Surcharge.
+In the face of overwhelming public pressure, the Government took an important first step in scrapping part of the Hostile Environment in the NHS in May: announcing that NHS and social care workers would no longer be required to pay the Immigration Health Surcharge.

 While this is an important step, we are continuing to push the Government to scrap the surcharge for everyone – you shouldn’t have to work in the NHS, or be forced to put your health on the line during the crisis, to be able to access healthcare without facing punitive charges!